 On June 3, Baca provided a statement said Johnson was "yelling at us to get off the track repeatly [sic]."
 That same day J. Gentry submitted a statement saying people "scrambled" to get off the tracks.
 Also on June 3, E. Montoya turned in his statement that people were "yelling" to get off the track as an east bound train was coming.
 All of these statements were submitted after the May 28 Safety Hotline Call.
 A video showing two employees fouling the track was obtained on May 28, though the identity of the employees could not be determined from it.
-The Carrier had enough information on June 3 to determine that there was an incident, but it still had not heard from the foreman.
+The Carrier had enough information on June 3 to determine that there was an incident, but it still had not heard from an arguably critical person: the foreman.

-Baiamonte testified that he trusted Foreman Johnson and intended to rely on him to describe what really happened.
-He reasoned that he could not consider himself to be

-"informed" until Johnson's statement was submitted.
+Baiamonte testified that he trusted Johnson and intended to rely on him to describe what really happened.
+He reasoned that he could not consider himself to be "informed" until Johnson's statement was submitted.
 But Johnson's statement said "I informed the section guys and Jeff Gentry on the backhoe that there was going to be a eastbound.
 Once the train showed up it was not at 25.
 We cleared the tracks and had a job briefing with Gonzales."
 According to Baiamonte, Johnson told him there had been no close call.

-As foreman, Johnson was the individual most responsible for the safety and welfare of the employees involved.
-Baiamonte insists no fact-gathering regarding the incident would be complete without adding the foreman's statement to the information on which a decision to charge or not to charge would be made.
+Johnson was the foreman, and he was the individual most responsible for the safety and welfare of the employees involved.
+In Baiamont's assessment, no fact-gathering regarding the incident would be complete without adding the foreman's statement to the information on which a decision to charge or not to charge would be made.
 According to Baiamonte, "I did not personally know of the incident May 26th because when I asked the Foreman, he told me it never happened, there was no close call.
 He said there was no close call.
 That's what he told me, that never happened.
+There was no close call."
+TR 48